r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 **Nemo Marines:**
-Aye, aye, {(M) sir /(F) ma'am}!
+Aye, aye, [♂ sir /♀ ma'am]!
 Though of course, we all have to do whatever the Captain tells us to!

 **Mash:**
 So there's going to be lots and lots of Nemos working on board the Nautilus then!